nguyentruc0802/ELK_Stack/README/README.md

 SSH into the control node and follow the steps below:
 - Copy the __filebeat-playbook.yml___ file to __/etc/ansible/roles___.
-- Update the __/etc/ansible/hosts___ file to include [webservers] and their correlating IP addresses and [elk] and it's correlation IP address
+- Update the __/etc/ansible/hosts___ file to include [webservers] and their correlating IP addresses and [elk] and it's correlating IP address.
+- Be certain that /etc/ansible/files/filebeat-config.yml and /etc/ansible/files/metricbeat-config.yml contain the private IP address of your ELK VM.
 - Run the playbook, and navigate to __http://publicIPaddress:5601/app/kibana__ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._